Mentoring programmes

 You can apply if you

-4) Are without a mentor
+4. are without a mentor and

-Subject-specific student organisations:
+Subject-specific student organisations

 Mentoring at the University of Helsinki is also organised by some subject-specific student organisations and student associations.
 You can ask about mentoring from the career coordinator of your association.
 Contact details for all associations are available on the Student Union of the University of Helsinki website.

-Trade unions:
+Trade unions

 If you are a member of a trade union, you can also ask about mentoring from your union.
 Contact details are available on the Akava website.